openstack/openstack-manuals/doc/admin-guide-cloud/source/compute_arch.rst

     site <http://code.google.com/p/hybridfox/>`__.

 boto
-    A Python library for interacting with Amazon Web Services.
-It can be used to access OpenStack through the EC2 compatibility API.
-For more information, see the `boto project page on
+    Python library for interacting with Amazon Web Services.
+You can use this library to access OpenStack through the EC2 compatibility API.
-    GitHub <https://github.com/boto/boto>`__.
+    For more     information, see the `boto project page on GitHub <https://github.com/boto/boto>`__.

 fog
     A Ruby cloud services library.
-It provides methods for interacting with a large number of cloud and virtualization platforms, including OpenStack.
+It provides methods to interact with a large number of cloud and virtualization platforms, including OpenStack.
 For more information, see the `fog site <https://rubygems.org/gems/fog>`__.

 php-opencloud
-    A PHP SDK designed to work with most OpenStack- based cloud deployments, as well as Rackspace public cloud.
+    A PHP SDK designed to work with most OpenStack-based cloud deployments, as well as Rackspace public cloud.
 For more information, see the `php-opencloud
     site <http://www.php-opencloud.com>`__.